1929–30 Port Vale F.C. season: Finances

 On the financial side, a profit of £363 was made.
 Yet attendances were again a concern, a £725 drop in gate receipts saw an intake of just £13,302 on the gates.
 Wages came to £8,079.
 The directors again began talk of moving stadia to Cobridge.
 Leaving the club were Robert Gillespie, Jack Prince, and Bill Rawlings; they left for Wrexham, Rochdale, and New Milton respectively.

 Cup competitions

-In the FA Cup, Vale progressed into the Second Round after beating Gainsborough Trinity 5–0 in a replay.
+In the FA Cup, Vale progressed into the second round after beating Gainsborough Trinity 5–0 in a replay.
 During the first encounter Bob Connelly made his 122nd consecutive appearance, but was injured during the rough match.
+The matchday programme at Vale Park was highly disparaging of Trinity's rough tactics.
 They then came up against league rivals Chesterfield at Saltergate.
-Chesterfield would win all but three of their home games in the league, and were equally stubborn opposition for the "Valiants", who they defeated 2–0.
+Chesterfield would win all but three of their home games in the league and were equally stubborn opposition for the "Valiants", whom they defeated 2–0 after Bob Connelly was forced off with an injury.